chelobotix/To-Do-List/README.md

 # 📖 Protoje Concert - Capstone Micorverse Project Module 1<a name="about-project"></a>

-> A fictitious web page to demonstrate the skills learned in html, css and DOM management with Javascript.
+> To Do List App developed with html, css, js and webpack

 ## 🛠 Built With <a name="built-with"></a>